maiertech/website/src/routes/posts/what-you-need-to-know-about-gatsbys-file-system-route-api/index.md

 and pass them into a router like [React Router](https://reactrouter.com/).

-## 5 takeways from Gatsby’s File System Route API
+## 5 takeaways from Gatsby’s File System Route API

-- The File System Route API in Gatby does not make `gatsby-node.js` obsolete, but rather complements it and can replace it in certain use cases.
+- The File System Route API in Gatsby does not make `gatsby-node.js` obsolete, but rather complements it and can replace it in certain use cases.
-- `{}` notation adapts the concept of dynamic routes or file-system based routing to Gatsby’s GraphQL layer, which is Gatsby’s unique selling point to access data from various sources.
+- `{}` notation adapts the concept of dynamic routes or file-system-based routing to Gatsby’s GraphQL layer, which is Gatsby’s unique selling point to access data from various sources.
 There are more types of GraphQL queries that can be expressed with `{}` notation than covered in this post.
 Check the